Arrows Out Lives

 God has given us each a place–where we live, work, study or play–and then he asks, "Will YOU follow ME?"
 To be arrows out means that every person, in YOUR every place, would experience all of Jesus through YOU!

-Heartland’s core values help describe who we are and what we’re about.
+Heartland’s core values answer the big WHY question...why we do what we do in the ways that we do it.
 Our hope is that they are representative of the essence of what it means to be a part of our community.

 with yourself, one another, and God